OkGoDoIt/OpenAI-API-dotnet/README.md

-# C#/.NET SDK for accessing the OpenAI GPT-3 API, ChatGPT, and DALL·E 2
+# C#/.NET SDK for accessing the OpenAI GPT-3 API, ChatGPT, and DALL-E 2

 A simple C# .NET wrapper library to use with OpenAI's GPT-3 API.
 More context [on my blog](https://rogerpincombe.com/openai-dotnet-api).